 And those fears are well-founded.

-According to the disability charity Scope, 98% of a million of the most popular websites in early 2019 had homepages that failed accessibility requirements.
+According to the disability charity Scope, 98% of a million of the most popular websites have homepages that failed accessibility requirements.

 There can be no debate that the blind and visually impaired require accessible websites and mobile apps to function on an equal footing in the modern world.

 All of this creates a platform to talk openly about creating accessibility in the online world, yet doing so is not some sort of black art or series of mystical processes.

-On the contrary, a great many guidelines and plenty of advice already exist to make the (often small) changes that the 98% of sites need in order to be deemed accessible, but more importantly inclusive.
+On the contrary, a great many guidelines and much advice already exist to make the (often small) changes that the 98% of sites tested need in order to be deemed accessible, but more importantly inclusive.